leepeterson/fahrenheit-marketing-automation-with-sharpspring/readme.txt

 Automatically add SharpSpring JavaScript snippets for pageview tracking, shopping cart tracking, and Gravity Forms form tracking.

 == Description ==

-This plugin simplifies the integration of SharpSpring Marketing Automation with your WooCommerce site.
+This plugin allows you to add SharpSpring Marketing Automation to your website.
+To use it, you will need your own SharpSpring account.

 Configure the plugin with your SharpSpring information, and this plugin will insert the correct code snippets on every page.

+This plugin is developed by Fahrenheit Marketing, a SharpSpring partner agency.

 == Installation ==